NicoletaSerban/NicoletaSerban/readme.md

         </a>
       </p>
       <p>
-        <strong>HTML, CSS, JavaScript, Node.js, EJS, Express, Boostrap, SCSS, JSON, and NPM</strong> - Pawsitively Adorable in an app for animal lovers looking to adopt or foster animals with a user-friendly interface and extensive database of available animals
+        <strong>HTML, CSS, JavaScript, Node.js, EJS, Express, Bootstrap, SCSS, JSON, and NPM</strong> - Pawsitively Adorable in an app for animal lovers looking to adopt or foster animals with a user-friendly interface and extensive database of available animals
       </p>
     </td>
     <td width="50%" valign="top">